CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

    ![](../media/lab4/10.png)

-You successfully set up a custom role for security posture that grants Joni Shermann access to the Exposure Management data source.
+   >**Success!** You successfully set up a custom role for security posture that grants Joni Shermann access to the Exposure Management data source.

 ### Task 2 - Activate Defender XDR unified RBAC for specific workloads